Grantees

 Cortical Pathophysiology of Parkinsonism

 Study Rationale: The outer mantle of the brain, the cerebral cortex, plays a significant role in selecting and controlling movements.
 Changes in the activity of cortical neurons are key to disorders of movement, especially Parkinson’s disease (PD).
 It is unknown, however, which specific cell types are involved and how their activity changes during the course of the disease.
-In these experiments, we will use new technologies to study large groups of specific types of cortical neurons (for example, those that send fibers to the spinal cord) and explore how their activity and morphology change in animal models of chronic PD.
+In these experiments, Team Wichmann will use new technologies to study large groups of specific types of cortical neurons (for example, those that send fibers to the spinal cord) and explore how their activity and morphology change in animal models of chronic PD.

 Impact on Diagnosis: A better understanding of how movement problems in PD develop is key to developing more effective methods to control them.
-Characterizing the abnormalities in specific families of cortical neurons may allow us to develop new therapies that target the affected circuits through deep brain stimulation, pharmacologic, or genetic methods.
+Characterizing the abnormalities in specific families of cortical neurons may allow researchers to develop new therapies that target the affected circuits through deep brain stimulation, pharmacologic, or genetic methods.

 Leadership